9. Exploring relationships between variables

 2. \(|r(\boldsymbol{x}, \boldsymbol{y})| \le 1\) (it is bounded from below by \(-1\) and from \(above\) by 1);

-3. \(r(\boldsymbol{x}, \boldsymbol{y})=1\) if and only if \(\boldsymbol{y}=a\boldsymbol{x}+b\) for some \(a>0\) and any \(b\) (it reaches the maximum when one variable is an increasing linear function of the other one);
+3. \(r(\boldsymbol{x}, \boldsymbol{y})=1\) if and only if \(\boldsymbol{y}=a\boldsymbol{x}+b\) for some \(a>0\) and any \(b\) (it reaches the maximum when one variable is an increasing affine function of the other one; their graph forms an ascending line);

 4. \(r(\boldsymbol{x}, -\boldsymbol{y})=-r(\boldsymbol{x}, \boldsymbol{y})\) (negative scaling (reflection) of one variable changes its sign);